-Students may participate in or attend any after school activity (home or away) if they were in attendance at school on the day of the activity.
-Students must be in attendance by 9:00 to participate in or attend after school activities unless they have permission from the administration.
+Students may participate in or attend any after school activity (home or away) if they were in attendance at school on the day of the activity and are a student in good standing with no discipline referral limitations on extracurricular attendance.
+Students must be in attendance by 9:00 to participate in OR ATTEND after school activities unless they have permission from the administration.
+For the duration of our Hybrid Attendance Model, students who are in good standing, are present for their "in person" days, or are exhibiting appropriate participation on their remote learning days will be eligible to participate in after school activities.
 In addition, consistent with our pursuit of academic excellence, we have a set of scholastic standards for students who wish to participate in co-curricular activities (athletics, clubs, plays, etc.) These standards recognize the philosophy of the Virginia High School League (VHSL) as well as the sustained effort of our school division to promote excellence in all student endeavors and to develop all of the abilities of every young person in our system.